 The no-kill philosophy does also acknowledge that euthanasia may be an appropriate choice in rare cases of irremediable canine aggression in which (1) a veterinarian has eliminated medical treatment as a solution; (2) rehabilitation by a specialist in canine behavior has failed; and (3) staff and public safety cannot be reasonably assured, or other management protocols would seriously compromise the pet's quality of life.

-How is owner-requested euthanasia accounted for in the save rate formula for animal shelters?
+How is owner-requested euthanasia accounted for in shelter data?

 Owner-requested euthanasia (ORE) is included in the save rate formula.
 We know that this is a complex issue in animal sheltering with many variables to consider, some of which are discussed below.

-ORE is an important service in many communities that shelters use to assist low-income pet owners who cannot afford veterinary services for end-of-life care for their pets and when no other low-cost services are available.
+ORE is an important service in many communities that shelters use to assist people who cannot afford veterinary services for end-of-life care for their pets and when no other low-cost services are available.

 We advocate for shelters providing owner-requested euthanasia services only for pets who meet the euthanasia standard that is described below.
 We do recognize that this standard has not been universally applied within our movement, and while many shelters do adhere to this or a similar standard, we have seen a number of shelters that do not.